dfosco/dfosco.github.io/index.md

 When we had enough testing to move on to higher-def, Christina and Paz moved forward with the final mockups, while I prepared the interactive prototype using Axure -- which included mimicking some of Instagram's native interactions, as pictured below.

-Check out the full interactive prototype [here](http://y9d00x.axshare.com/#c=2).

 <section class="image-grid">
     <img src="/assets/img/interaction_design_2.gif" alt="App Animation Swipe" class="img-5col shift-1col">
     <img src="/assets/img/interaction_design_1.gif" alt="App Animation Selection" class="img-5col">
 </section>

+Check out the full interactive prototype [here](http://y9d00x.axshare.com/#c=2).

-##Key Takeaways
+###Key Takeaways

-###Design at close quarters
+####Design at close quarters

 This project was intense, but the close-knit teamwork and the test-driven approach enabled us to achieve great results in a short ammount of time.

-The intense testing rythm allowed us to constantly fix our assumptions, while having the team in sync meant better feedback — and thus, a better design output.
+The intense testing rhythm allowed us to constantly fix our assumptions, while having the team in sync meant better feedback — and thus, a better design output.

 It wasn't without its hiccups, though — file organization became an issue at one point, something that could've been mitigated at the beginning of the project by stating a clear working structure and the tools to be used.

-Overall, this is the kind of project you wish you had every week.
+This is the kind of project you wish you had every week.

-##Say hi
+###Say hi

 Contact me via <a href="mailto:danielfosco@gmail.com" target="_blank">danielfosco@gmail.com</a> or <a href="https://www.twitter.com/notdanielfosco" target="_blank">@notdanielfosco</a>